Daniel-Tavarez/QRider-Mobile-v2/src/modules/geofence/GEOFENCE_MODULE.md

 1. Task wakes up in background
 2. Records current location
-3. Saves event to SQLite
+3. Saves event to the AsyncStorage pending queue
-4. Attempts sync if online
+4. Attempts sync to the shared data store if online
 5. Returns to background

 ## Optimization